ora0600/confluent-ksqldb-hands-on-workshop/labs/03_usecase_finserv_3.md

-# Create datagen connector for Stocktrades
+# Create datagen connector for Stocktrades data
-We have an avro schema in datagen/ for stocks.
-In this lab we will create datagen conenctor for this.
-You can use datagen connector to generate your own data. check the schema script first
+We have an avro schema describtion in datagen/ for stocks.
+In this lab we will create datagen connector which should generate stcoktrade data.
+You can use datagen connector to generate your own data, whatever you need.

+Check the schema script first
 ```bash
 cd confluent-ksqldb-hands-on-workshop/docker/
 cat datagen/stocks_service.avro